 If you are looking for a clear topcoat that won’t yellow or cloud over time, you should avoid the common types of wood treatments because they will show a yellow tint over time.

 Avoid oil-based polyurethanes such as Varathane and Minwax, as well as Watco’s Danish Oil, Seal-A-Cell, Waterlox, Tung Oil, and Arm-R-Seal.
-Choose the ones with a water-based formula instead, like the Bona Traffic HD and other items on our list.
+Choose the ones with a water-based formula instead, like the Bona Traffic HD and other items on this list.

 FAQ